mieweb/docs/content/functions/portal-management/messages-from-nmc-user.md

 ![](../messages-from-nmc-user.assets/6c07432d3d627de7d2b85ec655ad77f1.png)

 Simply open the batch and begin indexing.
 The PHR forms from NoMoreClipboard can be programmed with your {{% system-name %}} doc.type of which specific form it is.
 Click the *Process BarCodes* button before indexing so it will read the doc.type barcodes on the forms that came in from NoMoreClipboard.
 This will index the doc.type for you.
 The patient name is available on the NMC forms.
 Continue indexing the fields and delete any unwanted pages and upload the forms to the patient's chart.
-For more information on how to index, please see other help documentation named *Indexing.pdf*
+For more information on how to index, please see other help documentation named [Indexing](https://docs.enterprisehealth.com/functions/document-management/scanning-and-indexing/indexing/)*.*

 You can ask your MIE Implementer to create any e-sign rules or tasking rules you wish to trigger after any of these doc.types are indexed and uploaded into a patient's chart if someone needs to be alerted that they came in and were indexed or if staff needs to look at the forms after they came in and were indexed.